gristlabs/grist-help/help/formula_cheat_sheet.md

 #### Finding Duplicates
 <ul>
-You can find duplicates in a single column or across multiple columns
+You can find duplicates in a single column or across multiple columns either using conditional formatting or with a helper column.

 **Read about it in the Community:** [Ensure unique values or detect duplicates](https://community.getgrist.com/t/ensure-unique-values-or-detect-duplicates/76)
 <details id="single column duplicate example"><summary >